-Have “Visual Studio Express 2013 for Windows 8” installed.
+Have “Visual Studio Express 2013 with Update 4 for Windows” installed.
 Free download from http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-8

 Create your app in Project Siena and publish it (File | Publish) to a destination on your machine.
 This produces a folder called PublishedPackage.
 Double click on InstallApp.exe within this folder and choose “Install on this PC” – if prompted, sign in with your Microsoft Account.